Active morphogenesis of patterned epithelial shells: Results

 We now turn to shape deformations resulting from active bending moments oriented along the nematic order $Q_{ij}$.
 As for nematic tension, we adopt the convention of nematic alignment along the circumference, $Q_{\phi}^{\phi}=q>0$; alignment along the meridians can be studied simply by changing the sign of the active coefficient $\zeta_{c\rm n}$.

-We first discuss the case $l_a/L_0=1$ where the nematic active bending moment is homogeneous, and there is no difference of pressure across the surface (Fig. \ref{Fig:NematicBending}a-c).
-For $\zeta_{c{\rm n}}<0$ we find that the sphere deforms into a shape with a central cylindrical part (Fig. \ref{Fig:NematicBending}a-b).
+We first discuss the case where the nematic active bending moment is homogeneous ($l_a/L_0=1$), where there is no difference of pressure across the surface, and where $\zeta_{c{\rm n}}=\delta\zeta_{c{\rm n}} <0$ (Fig. \ref{Fig:NematicBending}a-c,g).
+We find that the sphere deforms into a shape with a central cylindrical part (Fig. \ref{Fig:NematicBending}a-b).
 The length of the cylindrical part increases with increasing value of $|\zeta_{c{\rm n}}|$.
-To characterise this, we note that the corresponding shape solutions have vanishing tensions $t_s^s=0$ and $t_n^s=0$ everywhere (Fig. \ref{fig:supplefig_NematicTorque}) and the force balances \eqref{eq:forcebalance_tang_axial} and \eqref{eq:forcebalance_norm_axial} are trivially satisfied.
+To characterise this, we note that the corresponding steady-state shape solutions have vanishing tensions $t_s^s=0$ and $t_n^s=0$ everywhere (Fig. \ref{fig:supplefig_NematicTorque}) and the force balances \eqref{eq:forcebalance_tang_axial} and \eqref{eq:forcebalance_norm_axial} are trivially satisfied.
 The torque balance \eqref{eq:torquebalance_tang_axial} reads